logo

 Some people flourish in large organisations, others prefer a small organisation.
 It is important that you feel comfortable that your choice suits you and the way you work.
 With Capstone, we are both large and small at the same time.

 It’s our mission to make sure foster carers are valued for the skills and support they can offer.
-We have always started our relationships with foster carers with appreciation for their skills, their personality, and their willingness to make a difference in a child’s life.
+We have always started our relationships with foster carers with an appreciation for their skills, their personality, and their willingness to make a difference in a child’s life.

 Another factor that our carers’ appreciate, is that we do everything we can to match their skills with an appropriate child’s background and needs.
 The result of this is that you are rarely without a placement.
 Communication is at the heart of success and we work at letting our carers know what’s happening.
 It’s not a matter of us and you.
 It’s a matter of being on the same team.